 Non-English music can sometimes be a little harder to find, but most major acts will likely be on the service.
 Here in Canada, there’s an exceedingly wide variety of Francophone music, and up and coming international acts like Mdou Moctar were readily accessible too.

 On top of music, Spotify has a similarly expansive selection of podcasts.
 Chances are, if there’s a show you download from iTunes or Google Podcasts, it’ll be available to stream on Spotify.
 All the big podcasts are there, whether you’re looking for mainstream hits like Serial or WTF with Marc Maron, live play podcasts like Critical Role and the Adventure Zone, or explainers like Twenty Thousand Hertz and Reply All.

 For a brief hopeful moment, Spotify even started adding comics to its stable of content.
-However, the service’s addition of six Archie motion comics turned out to be promotion for the CW’s Riverdale, done in partnership with Nerdist.
+However, the service’s addition of six Archie motion comics turned out to be a promotion for the CW’s Riverdale, done in partnership with Nerdist.
 You can still watch/read them, but don’t expect to see Superman or Captain America popping up anytime soon.

 If you’re jonesing for some comics goodness, there are a host of scripted Marvel podcasts available to stream, including the excellent series Wolverine: The Long Night.

 What’s it like to use Spotify?

 Given how much content it offers, using Spotify is remarkably straightforward.
-In the desktop app everything is laid out plainly.
+In the desktop app, everything is laid out plainly.
 Three main navigation options sit on the left—Home, Browse, and Radio.
 Beneath that, you can scroll through the various parts of the Your Library and Your playlists sections.
-And that’s about it for navigation—let’s have a look what you’ll run into in each section.
+And that’s about it for navigation—let’s have a look at what you’ll run into in each section.